Eichmann in Jerusalem: Banality of evil

 Arendt's book introduced the expression and concept of the banality of evil.
-Her thesis is that Eichmann was actually not a fanatic or a sociopath, but instead an extremely average and mundane person who relied on clichéd defenses rather than thinking for himself, was motivated by professional promotion rather than ideology, and believed in success which he considered the chief standard of "good society".
+Her thesis is that Eichmann was actually not a fanatic or a sociopath, but instead an average and mundane person who relied on clichéd defenses rather than thinking for himself, was motivated by professional promotion rather than ideology, and believed in success which he considered the chief standard of "good society".
 Banality, in this sense, does not mean that Eichmann's actions were in any way ordinary, but that his actions were motivated by a sort of complacency which was wholly unexceptional.

-Many mid-20th century pundits were favorable to the concept.
+Many mid-20th century pundits were favorable to the concept, which has been called "one of the most memorable phrases of 20th-century intellectual life," and it features in many contemporary debates about morality and justice, as well as in the workings of truth and reconciliation commissions.
+Others see the popularization of the concept as a valuable warrant against walking negligently into horror, as the evil of banality, in which failure to interrogate received wisdom results in individual and systemic weakness and decline.

-Jewish alleged cooperation
+Alleged Jewish cooperation

-Another one of the most controversial points raised by Arendt in her book is her criticism concerning the alleged role of Jewish authorities in the Holocaust.
-In her writings, Arendt expressed her objections to the prosecution’s refusal to address the cooperation of the leaders of the Judenräte (the Jewish councils) with the Nazis.
-In the book, Arendt asserts that Jewish organizations and leaderships in Europe collaborated with the Nazis and were directly responsible for the numbers of Jewish victims reaching the dimensions they did:
+Another controversial point raised by Arendt in her book is her criticism of the alleged role of Jewish authorities in the Holocaust.
+In her writings, Arendt expressed her objections to the prosecution's refusal to address the cooperation of the leaders of the Judenräte with the Nazis.
+In the book, Arendt says that Jewish organizations and leaderships in Europe collaborated with the Nazis and were directly responsible for increasing the numbers of Jewish victims:

+She adds that Pinchas Freudiger, a witness at the trial, had managed to survive the genocide because he was wealthy and able to buy the favors of the Nazi authorities, as did other leaders of Jewish Councils.

+On several occasions, most notably in her interviews with Joachim Fest and Günter Gaus, Arendt refuted this characterization of her writing, describing instead ways in which the Judenräte were coerced and intimidated into their roles, and how the Nazis made examples of populations that resisted, saying in a response during an interview with Günter Gaus, "When people reproach me with accusing the Jewish people [of nonresistance], that is a malignant lie and propaganda and nothing else.
+The tone of voice, however, is an objection against me personally.
+And I cannot do anything about that."

-Reception
+Reception and controversy

 Eichmann in Jerusalem upon publication and in the years following was controversial.
 Arendt has long been accused of "blaming the victim" in the book.
-She responded to the initial criticism in a postscript to the book: